woolfson-group/RASSCCoL/README.md

 conda activate RASSCCoL_env
 ```

-To prepare files for AutoDock Vina, Open Babel is needed.
+* To prepare files for AutoDock Vina, Open Babel is needed.
 [See here for installation](https://openbabel.org/docs/Installation/install.html#install-binaries)

+* For fast repacking of sequences, FASPR is needed.
+[See here for installation](https://github.com/tommyhuangthu/FASPR?tab=readme-ov-file#installation)

+> Both of these executables will need to be specified in the CLI when running.

 ## Running